kreteshq/kretes.dev/tutorial/creating-the-application.md

 Let's display the collection using the in-memory data by fetching it over the wire from an API.
 Kretes allows to conveniently create REST (and GraphQL) APIs directly in the same application.
 No more integration hell with connecting the front-end and the back-end.

-In this application we will use a REST API.
+In this application we will be using a REST API.
 First, in `features/Task/Controller/browse.ts` create the `browse` handler.

 ```ts
 import { Handler, response } from 'kretes';